kaBeech/tensort/README.md

 As a first step we generate all the different ways the elements could possibly be arranged in the list.
 Then we loop over this list of permutations until we find one that is in the right order.

 We check if a permutation is in the right order by comparing the first two elements.
+If the first element is greater, we move to the next permutation.
-If the first element is smaller, we compare the next two elements, and so on until we either find two elements that are out of order or we reach the end of the list, confirming that the list is in order.
+Otherwise (i.e. the first element is smaller), we compare the next two elements, and so on until we either find two elements that are out of order or we reach the end of the list, confirming that the list is in order.

-Permutationsort is a good choice for our adjudication algorithm because A) the spread of outcomes is favorable for our needs, and B) it uses logic that is completely different from Bubblesort and Rotationsort.
-Using different manners of reasoning to reach an agreed-upon answer increases the robustness of the system.
+Permutationsort is a good choice for our adjudication algorithm because A) the spread of outcomes is favorable for our needs and B) it uses logic that is completely different from Bubblesort and Rotationsort.
+Using different manners of reasoning to reach an agreed-upon answer increases the robustness of a system.

-Here are the results of running Permutationsort 1000 times on Bytes of random permutations of [1,2,3] using a faulty comparator that gives a random result 10% of the time:
+Here are the results of running Permutationsort 1000 times on random permutations of [1,2,3] using a faulty comparator that gives a random result 10% of the time: